Tbbas/TDA593/LectureNotes/Lecture1.md

 Grade 3: 3 to the group and 3 to the induvidual
-Grade 4: at least 4 to the group and at least 4 to the induvidual Grade 5: 5 to the group and 5 to the induvidual
+Grade 4: at least 4 to the group and at least 4 to the induvidual Grade 5: 5 to the group and 5 to the induvidual **Project information, can be found in assignments**

+## What is a model?
+A model is a simplification of a system built with an intended goal in mind.
+The model should be able to answer questions in place of the actual system.
+ - A model has an intent, for a specific costumer
+ - A model is an abstraction
+ - It describes a subject which exists or will exist.

+We will use model to code transformation.